jeremyButtler/freezeTB/README.md

    out both histogram (unfiltered and filtered)
 9. freezeTb prints out the AMRs that at least 45% of mapped reads supported
-10. freezEtB THen prints out the MIRU lineage table of read counts for the reads
+10. freezeTb THen prints out the MIRU lineage table of read counts for the reads
 11. freezeTb then finishes building the consensus
 12. freezeTb finds the AMRs for the consensus